AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 </p>

 The past teams have adopted many of these elements of a traditional ram pump system and have been modifying this mechanism to satisfy the team’s gravity-powered water filtration design.
 The current AguaClara ram pump design consists of a plate attached to a rod loaded with a spring that opens and closes.
-The naturally open state of the plate allows for the water that flows down through the drive pipe to pass by the effluent pipe and into waste.
+The naturally open state of the plate allows for the water that flows down through the drive pipe to pass by the effluent pipe and goes into waste.
 When enough force from the water flowing through the drive pipe overcomes the spring force and the plate closes, the water is redirected up through the effluent pipe.
 Constantly alternating between these two states, open and closed, allows for the water to be pumped up (Figure 3).

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images:Diagrams/valve_cycle.png?raw=True" height=300>
 </p>
 <p align="center">

 **Figure 3:** Diagram of valve cycle from [Aggarwal et al., 2017](https://drive.google.com/file/d/1oVIHr27h-mA25sROwWSHHzI-v0FXReoA/view).
+When the valve is open, the driving force of falling water pushes the valve closed.
+When the valve is closed, the spring force pushes the valve to open again.

 </p>

-The main concern of the ACVRP is prolonging the time that the plate is closed to allow more volumes of water to travel up through the effluent valve.
-The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with the spring that controls the opening and closing of the plate.
+The main concern of ACVRP is prolonging the time that the plate is closed to allow a higher volume of water to travel up through the effluent valve.
+The Spring 2018 team worked on optimizing the output of water through the effluent pump by experimenting with springs that control the opening and closing of the plate.
 The energy efficiency of the ram pump was tested with a pulley system designed to calculate the minimum spring constant for the spring inside the pump.
-The current team is continuing the data collection of the force of water on the plate using a modified version of the pulley system from Spring 2018 in order to find the most efficient spring constant.
-With the calculation of the most efficient spring constant, we hope to extend the time that the plate is closed in order to maximize the water flow up through the effluent valve.
+The current team is continuing the data collection of the force of water on the plate using a modified version of the pulley system from Fall 2019 to find the most efficient spring constant.
+With the calculation of the most efficient spring constant, the team hopes to extend the time that the plate is closed throughout a long period in order to maximize the water flow up through the effluent valve.

 ## Previous Work
 Previous teams worked on creating a mathematical model to calculate the necessary forces to open and close the check valve.
 These forces dictate whether water entering the drive pipe exits at the bottom as waste or if it is driven through the effluent pipe.
 Once these forces are calculated, they can be used to design a toggle mechanism to open and close the check valve at optimal times that will maximize the efficiency of the pump.
 The current mechanism for doing this is by using a spring.
 Thus, by finding a spring with an ideal spring constant, a more efficient ram pump can be designed.